FriendlyScore offer two metrics which are designed to give a high-level view of customer creditworthiness:

 The score is presented in the customer report as shown below:

-The reason codes, displayed directly to the right of the score wheel, show the factors which contribute most significantly to the score value.
+The reason codes are displayed to the right of the score bar, show the factors which contribute most significantly to the score value.
 Reason codes highlighted red (green) indicate a negative (positive) contribution.

 The financial credibility score for personal accounts is based on a different set of metrics than the score for businesses.
 There is consequently a different set of reason codes for each.